dapr/docs/daprdocs/content/en/developing-applications/middleware/supported-middleware/middleware-bearer.md

 title: "Bearer"
 linkTitle: "Bearer"
 weight: 4000
-description: "Use Dapr Bearer middleware to secure HTTP endpoints by verifying bearer tokens"
+description: "Use bearer middleware to secure HTTP endpoints by verifying bearer tokens"
 type: docs
 ---

-The Bearer [HTTP middleware]({{< ref middleware-concept.md >}}) verifies a [Bearer Token](https://tools.ietf.org/html/rfc6750) using [OpenID Connect](https://openid.net/connect/) on a Web API without modifying the application.
+The bearer [HTTP middleware]({{< ref middleware-concept.md >}}) verifies a [Bearer Token](https://tools.ietf.org/html/rfc6750) using [OpenID Connect](https://openid.net/connect/) on a Web API without modifying the application.
 This design separates authentication/authorization concerns from the application, so that application operators can adopt and configure authentication/authorization providers without impacting the application code.

 ## Component definition